terra-money/terrain/README.md

 npm link
 ```

-To unlink the terrain command from the cloned repository and revert back to the default functionality, you can run the command below.
+To unlink the terrain command from the cloned repository and revert back to the default functionality you can run the command below.

 ```
 npm unlink terrain